Neonell/backendWithSpring/spring-boot-data/README.md

 1. mvn test

-Notice: the tests runs into an H2 database which is created by starting the tests The database for the dev/prod mode run in an update modus, it means that only the changes are played when starting the application
+Notice: the tests runs into an H2 database which is created by starting the tests The database for the dev/prod mode run in an update modus, it means that only the changes are played when starting the application.